-The Board serves as the highest governance body of the Group and assumes responsibility for steering the overall direction of the ESG strategies, initiatives and guidelines of the Group.
-Recognising the significance of ESG governance in ensuring the long-term sustainability of the Group's operations and development, the Board places great emphasis on its implementation.
-To ensure the effectiveness of our sustainability practices, the Board provides supervisory oversight to management, ensuring the integration of ESG considerations into the Group's key business decisions and monitoring the Group's ESG performance.
-The senior management, operating under the purview of the Board, is responsible for monitoring sustainability matters in operations, reviewing stakeholder feedback and updating ESG-related guidelines.
-Regularly, our management reports to the Board on the Group's ESG management approach and provides updates on the overall ESG performance.
+The Board functions as the Group's highest governance body, taking responsibility for guiding the overall direction of its ESG strategies, initiatives, and guidelines.
+Recognising the critical role of ESG governance in ensuring the Group's long-term sustainability and development, the Board prioritises its effective implementation.
+To uphold robust sustainability practices, the Board supervises management to ensure the integration of ESG considerations into key business decisions and closely monitors the Group's ESG performance.
+Senior management, operating under the Board's oversight, is tasked with monitoring sustainability issues within operations, reviewing stakeholder feedback, and updating ESG-related guidelines.
+Regular updates on the Group's ESG management approach and performance are provided by management to the Board and board members receive annual training focused on ESG and sustainability topics.
+This year, we engaged a third-party consultant to assist our directors in gaining a deeper understanding of HKEx's new climate requirements and their implications for our operations.
+This initiative aims to better equip our business to meet the new standards.

-The Board conducts regular evaluations to assess our enterprise risks, including ESG-related matters and climate-related issues.
-The Board strives to establish and maintain appropriate and effective risk management and internal control systems.
-During the Year, a comprehensive high-level risk assessment was conducted, specifically targeting risks associated with core business activities such as strategic management, financial investment, property holding, investment monitoring and oversight, human resources, compliance with statutory and regulatory requirements, and finance.
-The high-level risk assessment report is presented in the Audit Committee meeting annually.
-Furthermore, the Board reviews the results of the Group's overall ESG performance, ESG-related matters, and climate-related issues on an annual basis.
+The Board also undertakes regular assessments of enterprise risks, including ESG-related and climate-related issues, to maintain effective risk management and internal control systems.
+During the year, a comprehensive high-level risk assessment was conducted, focusing on strategic management, financial investment, property holding, investment monitoring, human resources, compliance with statutory and regulatory requirements, and finance.
+The findings from this risk assessment are presented annually at Audit Committee meetings.
+In addition, the Board reviews the Group's overall ESG performance, ESG-related issues, and climate-related matters on an annual basis, ensuring sustained oversight and governance.